Padzx/Padzx/README.md

 ## AWS Cloud Expertise

 I have extensive hands-on experience with Amazon Web Services (AWS), utilizing its diverse range of services to design, deploy, and manage scalable and secure cloud environments.
-My proficiency extends to AWS services such as EC2, S3, Lambda, RDS, and more, enabling me to architect robust and cost-effective solutions to meet various business requirements.
+My proficiency extends to AWS services such as EC2, S3, Lambda, RDS and more, enabling me to architect robust and cost-effective solutions to meet various business requirements.

 ## Development Proficiency

 In the realm of development, I am skilled in various programming languages and frameworks, allowing me to develop high-quality software solutions tailored to specific project needs.
-Whether it's building web applications, APIs, or automation scripts, I leverage best practices to deliver maintainable, scalable, and efficient code.
+Whether it's building web applications, APIs or automation scripts, I leverage best practices to deliver maintainable, scalable, and efficient code.

 ## Data Science Enthusiast